To build double shed doors, here's one of the easiest ways with a step by step guide with illustrations on shed door construction below.

 Here's what the framing for this wall will look like with 16" on center wall studs, and the wall is 7' tall.
 7' is the typical wall height for a shed.

-When it's time to put your siding on whether it be osb or T1-11 or smartside siding panels, the next step is to find the exact middle of your door opening.
-Cut your siding to the desired length.
-Usually this will be so that your siding extends down past the floor by about 2" or so.
+When it's time to put your siding on whether it be T1-11 or LP smartside siding panels, the next step is to find the exact middle of your door opening.
+Cut your siding to the desired length or height.
+Usually this measurement will be so that your siding extends down past the floor by about 2" or so.
 What ever you decide on this measurement, it should remain the same all around your shed.
+In otherworks, the bottoms of all your siding panels will all be even all around the perimeter of your shed.

 If you are just using osb, your first osb panel will be attached to the wall framing so that your panel edge is even with your middle of the door mark.
 To make things easier for you, a temporary board can be nailed on to the rim joist or band board so that your siding panels rest on this board.
 Nail this panel to the wall framing along the header edge, and the jack stud of the door framing.
 You won't be nailing into the bottom of this osb panel where the door will be opening.